Check out our latest updates!

 Plan the entire mission

-Insert user objects such as holding, refueling or AWACS orbits, CAPs, SEAD CAPs, or reference points.
+Insert user objects such as holding and refueling orbits or reference points.
 Create flight routes by snapping waypoints to airfields, nav points, reference points or orbit anchors.
 Move multiple overlaid objects together.
 Clone flights and/or organize them into packages.
 Navigational data are automatically calculated using an atmospheric model.
-Use advanced tools, such as inter-visibility plot or terrain and slope visualization.
+Use advanced tools, such as visibility plot or terrain and slope visualization.
 Mark important areas by polygons, circles or labels.
-Export as a DCS .miz file.

 Blue and Red planned separately, then merged